Traffic Offenses

 While public defenders provide an essential service, they often manage numerous cases simultaneously, which might limit their availability for personalized attention.
 Hiring a dedicated criminal defense attorney, like those at Law Offices of Mark M. Childress, PLLC, ensures you receive focused and personalized legal support through every step of your defense process.

 We are available 24 hours a day, 7 days a week.
-Call (817) 497-8148 to speak with our Arlington criminal defense attorney.
+Call (817) 497-8148 to speak with our Arlington criminal defense lawyer.